kevinb9n/kevinb9n.github.io/docs/index.md

 ### Play

-I like board games.
+I am one of those board game nuts.
 My favorite game is Terraforming Mars.
 I have some stuff [here](http://github.com/MartianZoo) fans might be interested in, including a game engine library that's kicking my ass.
 But I have something like 300 other games too.
 Board games are neato.
 Video games not so much, unless it's BioWare.

 I like math a lot and used to coach a Math Olympiad team for 10-year-olds before covid.
 I was really good at it too, aside from the ways in which I was bad at it.

-I'm from Ohio and I like going to Cedar Point.
+My daughter and I play a game where we race to prime-factorize a 4-digit number in our heads.
+It's a really stupid game but we like it.

-I like road trips.
+I (and my family) love road trips.
 I've been to 43 U.S. states (I think), but have only left the country like three times (Canada does not count).

+In a good year I'm into cycling and might ride about 4K road miles.
+In a bad year I'm into sitting on the couch.

 #### Music

-I play guitar decently, sing decently, play drums not that decently, am a bad keyboard player, and like every guitar player I think I can play the bass too but actually can't.
+I play guitar decently, sing decently, play drums less than decently, play keyboards badly, and (like every guitar player) I think I can play the bass too but actually can't.
 I love music.
 I put some stuff up on YouTube, some I feel good about, some I really don't.

 I'm very into The Beatles, Radiohead, Belle & Sebastian, Elliott Smith, Paul Simon, Vampire Weekend, Aimee Mann, The Shins, Neutral Milk Hotel, and stuff like that.
 Music means everything to me.
 Oh and musicals.
-I love musicals, but I'm a poseur who mostly just likes the modern ones: Book of Mormon, Waitress, Hamilton, Something Rotten, Come From Away...
+I love musicals, but I'm a poseur who mostly just likes the modern ones: Book of Mormon, Waitress, Hamilton, Something Rotten, Come From Away, Band's Visit, Hadestown...

-However, an artist who is very very special to me and my family is Melissa Kaplan aka Universal Hall Pass, formerly of Splashdown.
-Her singing, lyrics, vocal arrangements, and overall sensibilities are jaw-dropping out of this world amazing.
-And like no one knows about her, which makes me sad.
-Really, [try out this playlist](https://www.youtube.com/watch?v=jGbvfaO4ht4&list=PLLkghk8DC6eb-eMh8syfH1UfGDs55B8Da) and if you don't like one song just try another.
-I can't imagine someone finding nothing to love in it.
+However, a musical artist who is very very special to me and my family is **Melissa Kaplan aka Universal Hall Pass**, formerly of Splashdown.
+If you've played the Assassin's Creed games you've actually heard her voice a lot.
+Her singing, lyrics, vocal arrangements, and overall musicality are jaw-dropping out of this world incredible.
+She's also an amazing person who answers emails and tweets with such kindness and love.
+Sadly, like no one knows about her, which breaks my heart.
+Really, [try out this playlist](https://www.youtube.com/watch?v=jGbvfaO4ht4&list=PLLkghk8DC6eb-eMh8syfH1UfGDs55B8Da), and if you don't like one song just try another.
+I can't imagine anyone not finding something to love in it.
+Her collaborations with Kasson Crooker (including the Splashdown era, and his work as Symbion Project) are THE BEST.